We Are All Alone

-We Are All Alone （Chinese：怪你过分美丽；Pinyin：Guai Ni Guo Fen Mei Li）is a 2020 Chinese television series based on the novel of the same name by Wei Zai.
+We Are All Alone（Chinese: 怪你过分美丽; Pinyin: Guai Ni Guo Fen Mei Li）is a 2020 Chinese television series based on the novel of the same name by Wei Zai.
 Starring Qin Lan, Gao Yixiang, Wang Ziyi, Wang Yaoqing, Hui Yinghong and Guo Xiaoting, the series premiered on iQIYI with multi-language subtitles on June 8, 2020.
 The series was highly praised by critics and netizens for its overall more mature plot, cinematography, acting particularly from the two leads, and its realistic portrayal of the entertainment industry.
-Its release was widely popular among Chinese and international viewers due to its high praise and the passing of Godfrey Gao in November 2019 making the series his final role prior to his death.
+Its release was widely popular among Chinese and international viewers due to its high praise and the passing of Godfrey Gao in November 2019, making the series his final role prior to his death.

 Synopsis

 Mo Xiangwan (Qin Lan) is known as the iron-willed agent of showbiz.
 At the Golden Urn awards, two of Mo Xiangwan's biggest artists Xu Ling (Wang Ziyi) and Lin Xiang (Guo Xiaoting) are nominated for an award.
 However, hidden dangers lie beneath the shimmering lights of stardom.

 Mo Bei (Godfrey Gao) is the hotshot lawyer who specializes in commercial law.
 Once lovers in university, Mo Bei and Mo Xiangwan have not seen each other in ten years.
 Their paths cross as Mo Bei moves back to Shanghai in hopes of reuniting with Mo Xiangwan.

 Despite her stature, Mo Xiangwan suffers multiple crises as the staff at her company Qili plot to take her position.
 Because of a strategic mistake, Mo Xiangwan loses her artists and ultimately resigns.
 She learns many things in the process of finding herself as she reclaims her road to success.

 Through her encounters, Mo Xiangwan begins to appreciate the ingenuity and passion actors have for their work.
 She overhauls her methods and decides to focus on making good projects.
-The endless disputes of interests and passions...
-Who will be the ultimate winner in the battle?
+Amid the endless conflicts of interest and passions... who will be the ultimate winner in the battle?